DigitecGalaxus/thinclient-base/README.md

 This is an experimental feature.
 The scrolling with the scroll wheel is not working on all devices.
 This scripts checks all pointer devices and enables scrolling with the wheel.

+### Promotions / Build

+In this release, no squashFS is exported.
+The build generates a docker image that can be converted to a squashFS with the right [tools](https://github.com/DigitecGalaxus/squashfs-tools/).
+You then cane copy the squashFS to the netboot server.

 ## Contribute

 No matter how small, we value every contribution!
 If you wish to contribute,